jungmannlab/picasso/docs/cmd.rst

    ‘-qe’, ‘–qe’, type=int, default=1, help=‘camera quantum efficiency’

 Note 1: Localize will automatically try to perform an RCC drift correction on the dataset.
 As this will not always work with the default settings after an unsuccessful attempt, the program will continue with the next file.
-If the drift corrections succeeds, another .hdf5 file with the drift corrected locs will be created.
+If the drift correction succeeds, another hdf5 file with the drift corrected locs will be created.

-Note 2: Make sure to set the camera settings correctly, otherwise Photon counts are wrong plus the MLE might have problems.
+Note 2: Make sure to set the camera settings correctly; otherwise Photon counts are wrong plus the MLE might have problems.

-Note 3: If you select one of the 3D algorithms (lq-3d or lq-gpu-3d) the programm will ask you to enter the magnification factor and the path to the 3D calibration file.
+Note 3: If you select one of the 3D algorithms (lq-3d or lq-gpu-3d) the program will ask you to enter the magnification factor and the path to the 3D calibration file.

 Example
 ^^^^^^^